Skip to content

 Mission

-Final Revised Version (Dec.
-2018): Reaching Our Sisters Everywhere (ROSE) Inc. was founded to address breastfeeding disparities for communities of color.
 ROSE works to normalize breastfeeding by providing resources and networking opportunities for individuals and communities.
-As a national expert, and in partnership with communities, we build equity in maternal and child health through culturally competent training, education, advocacy, and support.
+As a national expert, and in partnership with communities and key partners, we build equity in maternal, infant, and family health through culturally competent training, education, advocacy, and support.

 Values